allozavrr/ContainerImage/README.md

-The link to container image will be here
+The link to pipeline will be here